Compliance

 April 17, 2026

 Politically exposed persons (PEPs) are subject to special due diligence obligations under § 1 Abs.
 12 GwG.
-Ignoring this puts you at risk of fines and personal liability.
-This guide shows who counts as part of the PEP group and how to implement screening in a legally compliant way.
+Ignoring this carries the risk of fines and personal liability.
+This guide shows who belongs to the PEP group and how to implement screening in a legally compliant way.

 Who is politically exposed?

 Under § 1 Abs.
-12 GwG, PEPs are persons who hold, or have held within the last 12 months, an 'important public office at international, European, or national level'.
+12 GwG, PEPs are persons who hold or have held a "important public office at international, European, or national level" within the last 12 months.

 The PEP group includes: